The Simple Act of Recycling

 - Schools currently participating in SGA are eligible to participate.

 - Each school can only enter the competition once.

-Collection of E-Waste:
+Collection of E-Waste

-Schools that are equipped with StarHub’s RENEW bins can arrange for collection by calling the hotline at the sides of the bin (6635 3639) whenever your bin is full.
+- Arrange for collection by calling the hotline at the sides of the bin (6635 3639) whenever your bin is full.
 As per RENEW’s guidelines, the notice period for collection is five working days.

 Schools without a RENEW bin can either:

 - Collection times are between 9am to 12pm, and 1pm to 5pm.
 For bulky e-waste items, you may contact TES at 1800-8-837-266 for a toll-free consultation.
 Please note that TES may charge a collection fee.

 1. What are the requirements for E-Waste Challenge collection?